pallavi0120/text-generation-using-recurrent-LSTM/README.md

-# Text Generation using Recurrent Long Short-Term Memory (LSTM) Network
+# Text Generation using Recurrent LSTM

-A deep learning project that generates human-like text using a Recurrent Neural Network (RNN) with Long Short-Term Memory (LSTM).
-The model is trained on a large text dataset at the character level and learns sequential patterns to generate new text based on a user-provided seed.
+A deep learning project that generates human-like text using a Recurrent Long Short-Term Memory (LSTM) network.
+The model is trained on a large text corpus at the character level and learns sequential patterns to predict the next character, enabling it to generate new text from a given seed.

 ---

 ## 📌 Project Overview

-Text generation is a Natural Language Processing (NLP) task where a model predicts the next character in a sequence based on previously seen characters.
-In this project, an LSTM network is trained on a large corpus of text to learn language patterns and generate realistic text one character at a time.
+This project demonstrates character-level text generation using a Recurrent Neural Network (RNN) with Long Short-Term Memory (LSTM).
+The model is trained on textual data to learn language patterns and generate coherent text one character at a time.

-The model uses TensorFlow and Keras for training and inference.
-After training, users can provide a starting phrase (seed text), and the model generates new text by predicting one character at a time.
+The project is implemented using TensorFlow and Keras, with preprocessing techniques such as character encoding and sequence generation.

 ---

 ## 🚀 Features

-- Character-level text generation using LSTM
+- Character-level text generation
-- Automatic vocabulary creation from dataset
+- Text preprocessing and encoding
-- Character-to-index and index-to-character encoding
+- Character-to-index and index-to-character mapping
-- Sequence generation using TensorFlow Dataset API
+- Sequence creation using TensorFlow Dataset API
-- Embedding layer for dense character representation
+- Embedding layer for character representation
 - LSTM-based sequence modeling
-- Configurable text generation temperature
+- Adjustable temperature for controlling randomness
-- User-defined seed text
+- User-defined seed text generation
-- Random text generation after training
+- Trained model saved for future inference

 ---